msztylko/images/README.md

 My initial plan was to do face detection using Haar Cascades, but it doesn't seem to work very well.
 This solution highly depends on the position of my head and I decided to use tools from dlib library.
 However, I have problems with installing this library on Windows 10 and I'll probably spent the rest of this day trying to make it work...

-Dlib finally installed 19.17.0 after downloading VSC with CMake and C++ compilers
+Dlib 19.17.0 finally installed  after downloading VSC with CMake and C++ compilers.

  *Update 30/08/2019*